fpem123/GPT2-TheOffice/README.md

     name: The The Office character name.
     text: The base of script.
-    length: The size of generated text.
+    length: The size of generated text. (min: 50)

 ### Output foramt